in ,

 Like other auxiliary verbs, modal verbs appear before the head of the main verb functioning as the predicate.
 However, unlike other auxiliary verbs, the modal verb always appears at the beginning of the verb phrase in the initial position.
 For example:

 Auxiliary verbs provide additional semantic or syntactic information about the main verb in the verb phrase such as tense, aspect, modality, and voice.
-The seventeen auxiliary verbs in English grammar are have, be, do, nine modal verbs, and five quasi-modal verbs.
+The eighteen auxiliary verbs in English grammar are have, be, do, get, nine modal verbs, and five quasi-modal verbs.

 Summary